aggarwalpiush/Tutorial-Docker-on-GPU-Server/README.md

 TODO

-### Run a Jupyter notebook in your local machine hosting on docker container created in remote gpu/cpu server
+### Open a Jupyter notebook in your local machine while running on docker container which is created in remote gpu/cpu server

 Idea: To forward the notebook html from your docker container to remote server to your local machine.